mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 # Anonymize Vendor Names

 I'm no expert or even novice at cryptography; but decided it was worth the extra measure of anonymizing vendor names before using them as variables in mining.
-Even though vendor names provided were all nicknames, as seen in the case of one vendor<sup>[4]((#references)</sup> even with just a handle a real identity could be found out.
+Even though vendor names provided were all online handles - as seen in the case of one vendor, even with just a handle a real identity could be uncovered<sup>[4](#references)</sup>.

 ```{R}
 ag$v2 <- ag$vendor